Research Notes

 Conclusion

 We will probably never again see such a political comeback and vindication as we did today.
 Few people ever get a second chance like Trump.
-By the same token, few are as tough or resilient to survive impeachment, litigation, and assassination.
+By the same token, few are as tough or resilient to survive impeachment, litigation, conviction, and assassination.
 It shows as well why so few even contemplate running for President.

 The election offered much entertainment.
 However, we suspect that most Americans are relieved the election is finally over.
 They want things to proceed peacefully and with as little drama as possible.
 When the new President takes office and creates his administration, they should get on with it and deliver on the promises.